How to Test For Mold Exposure

 FAQs Regarding How to Test For Mold Exposure

-You can test for mold in your home by using a home mold test or arrange to have an environmental hygienist or mold specialist take samples from an HVAC system, contents or patch of visible mold growth.
-Lab analysis can determine which species of mold are growing and the severity of an infestation.
-Professional tests may take place before and after remediation.
+You can test for mold in your home by using a home mold test kit or by hiring an environmental hygienist or a mold specialist to take samples from your HVAC system, contents, or visible mold growth.
+Lab analysis can determine which species of mold are growing and the severity of the infestation.
+Professional testing may take place before and after remediation.

-Home mold tests are neither as accurate or precise as professional testing, laboratory analysis and expert interpretation of results.
+Home mold test kits are not as accurate or precise as professional testing, laboratory analysis, and expert interpretation of results.
 A DIY test cannot definitively identify any type of mold or determine its toxicity level.
-It’s recommended to hire an indoor environmental hygienist to take and submit samples and make recommendations for mold remediation based on results.
+It’s recommended to hire an indoor environmental hygienist to take and submit samples and provide recommendations for mold remediation based on the results.

-If you suspect your home has mold, start by inspecting the premises while wearing PPE such as a face mask, respirator, goggles and disposable gloves.
-Try not to disrupt any growth, as this can spread spores.
-You can also have a mold specialist look for hidden mold before resorting to testing.
+If you suspect your home has mold, start by inspecting the premises while wearing personal protective equipment (PPE), such as a face mask, respirator, goggles, and disposable gloves.
+Try not to disturb any growth, as this can spread spores.
+You can also hire a mold specialist to look for hidden mold before resorting to testing.

-Sensitive individuals and people who have weakened immune systems may experience immediate allergic or inflammatory reactions to mold.
+Sensitive individuals and people with weakened immune systems may experience immediate allergic or inflammatory reactions to mold.
 Toxic infestations can cause more serious health problems, including mycotoxicosis or mold poisoning, within a matter of days or weeks.
 The effects of long-term exposure to mold may be even more serious, and it’s essential to seek medical attention if you suspect mold exposure.